You are here

 Although it can be tempting to stay in your pyjamas, be sure to get dressed and ready for your working day.
 This will make you feel more awake and ready to tackle the day, after a few hours of sitting in your bed, you will probably begin to feel groggy and less productive.

 3. Organise your day

 If you set out clear objectives for the day ahead, you are more likely to stay focused and achieve your self-recommended deadlines.
-Use a paper list or an application like Trello to create a list of tasks that you need to complete, and tick them off as you’ve completed them throughout the day.
+Use a paper list or an application like Trello to create a list of tasks that you need to complete, and tick them off as you have completed them throughout the day.